duplocloud/docs/faq.md

 1. Cloud Provider Configuration (Terraform): This involves various cloud services, IAM roles, Security groups, VPC, etc. DuploCloud can export your latest cloud configuration into native Terraform code and state files.
 Once exported, you maintain the configuration.
 2. Kubernetes: All applications and configurations deployed in K8s are available as deployments, StatefulSets, DaemonSet, K8s Secrets, ConfigMaps, etc. One can run `kubectl` commands to export configurations as YAML files and continue to maintain them in the future.
 3. Compliance monitoring: DuploCloud uses a third-party SIEM solution called [Wazuh](https://www.wazuh.com).
-Wazuh is an open-source software platform running in an independent VM in your cloud account, and you have full permission to retain it "as-is."
+Wazuh is an open-source software platform running in an indep endent VM in your cloud account, and you have full permission to retain it "as-is."
 However, in the future, you need to integrate any new systems that need compliance monitoring into the SIEM.
 4. Diagnostics tools: These include Prometheus, Grafana, and Elasticsearch.
 They are all open source and run in your cloud account, so you can continue to manage them directly.

 {% hint style="info" %}